robotsinside/laravel-breadcrumbs/README.md

 By default, the package will look for `name` and `title` properties on injected route models.
 This is really just a convenience since many of my own models contain those properties.
 But you're not limited to these, you can easily provide custom logic to define your model labels.

-You will need to provide a mapping for your `Model` => `BreadcrumbLabel` classes.
+You will need to provide a mapping for your `Model` => `BreadcrumbLabel` classes in `config/breadcrumbs.php`.
 See reasons why I chose this setup in "Package removal".

 ```php
 'labels' => [